-A guide to preparing for and cleaning up a bowel movement in the bed when someone with Long Covid or Myalgic Encephalomyelitis (ME) becomes too severely ill to get onto a toilet or commode.
-From Galen’s forthcoming book about caring for her son, James Strazza, with Severe ME.
+A guide to preparing for and cleaning up a bowel movement in the bed when someone cannot sit on a toilet or commode.

 When Should You Consider Toileting in the Bed?

-If I could go back in time I never would have allowed him to struggle to get to the bathroom.
-I would not have gone to the expense of the bidet.
-As soon as I saw the effort and difficulty, the Post Exertional Malaise (PEM), I should have begun toileting him in the bed much sooner.
+If I could go back in time I never would have allowed him to struggle to get to in and out of his electric wheelchair to use the bathroom.
+Looking back at his extreme effort and difficulty, the Post Exertional Malaise (PEM) that he did not have time to recover from before needing to go again the next day, I should have begun toileting him in the bed a month or two earlier.

 But I had no guidance, nothing like this document.
 I was not just apprehensive about doing it, I was completely lost about how to do it.
-I knew that other Severe patients, even though they spent every minute of every day in bed completely exhausted, could make it to the toilet once a day.
+I knew other Severe ME patients who, even though they spent every minute of every day in bed completely exhausted, could make it to the toilet once a day.
 Some in a wheelchair, some even walking those few steps.
 But looking at James, I knew this was not his situation.
-It was beyond his ability.
 The crashes grew worse every time.